ivanslavgorodsky/reactjs-fabricjs-canvas/README.md

 # React.js + Fabric.js + Canvas + History

-If you want start a project fabricjs canvas, you need this.
+** If you want start a project fabricjs canvas, you need this.
+Sample:

 <img src="/public/assets/images/sample-1.png"/>

 * Fabric.js on Class